-Faced with racial disparities, Sound Transit debates changes to fare enforcement
+Black passengers cited, punished disproportionately by Sound Transit fare enforcement

 One day in August, her commute ended with sheriff’s deputies demanding she get off the train.

-Wolf, 24, said a fare enforcement officer asked for her ID, claiming he saw her activate her electronic ticket too late.
+Wolf, 24, said a fare-enforcement officer asked for her ID, claiming he saw her activate her electronic ticket too late.
 (Fares are supposed to be paid before boarding.)

 Wolf had been cited before for mistakenly using low-income tickets on the app, she said, so she knew handing over her ID would result in another $124 ticket.
 She refused.

-Note: Editor’s note: The comment thread on this story has been removed because too many recent comments were violating our Terms of Service.